cosmos/ibc/spec/ics-003-connection-semantics/README.md

 #### Freezing by Misbehaviour

 The misbehaviour detection sub-protocol is defined in [ICS 2](../ics-002-client-semantics).
-If a client is frozen by misbehaviour, all associated connections are immediately frozen as well.
+If a client is frozen by misbehaviour, `verifyMembership` calls to that client MAY subsequently fail.

 Implementing chains may want to allow applications to register handlers to take action upon discovery of misbehaviour.
-Further discussion is deferred to ICS 12.
+Further discussion is deferred to a later ICS.

 #### Querying